Contractor-x/Wecoded-/README.md

 ---

-This is a Proposed website for the WeCoded
+This is a Proposed website for the WeCoded website